Nytelife26/transparency/views/abstract.md

 prison system than incarcerating them, freeing up space for the criminally dangerous to be dealt with rather than wasting resources on an ineffective deterrent from drug use.

+## Section D - Debt and Deficit

+To be done.

+# Part Four - Society

+## Human Rights

+To be done.

+## Equality

+To be done.

+## Liberty and Rights

+To be done.